Who needs a PR Card and why?

 - Applicant’s Citizenship File number

 Without this information you will not be able to check the status of your application.
 If you are missing the required documentation and / or you would like assistance with this process please contact us at Immigroup at 1-866-760-2623.

-What should I do with my old PR Card now that I have received a new one?You should destroy your old PR card by shredding.
+What should I do with my old PR Card now that I have received a new one?You should destroy your old Permanent Resident card by shredding.
 Do not throw your PR card in the garbage as this could facilitate identity fraud.

-I have been instructed by CIC to pick up my PR card in person.
+I have been instructed by IRCC to pick up my PR card in person.
 What should I bring with me?Most PR cards are mailed directly to the applicant at the mailing address indicated on their application.
-However, some applications are randomly selected to have the PR card picked up in person at the local CIC office.
-If you have been advised by CIC to pick up your PR card in person, you should bring the following documents with you:
+However, some applications are randomly selected to have the Permanent Resident card picked up in person at the local IRCC office.
+If you have been advised by IRCC to pick up your PR card in person, you should bring the following documents with you:

-- All Original documents you submitted copies of with your PR card application (Record of Landing, Notices of Assessment, Driver’s License, etc)
+- All Original documents you submitted copies of with your Permanent Resident card application (Record of Landing, Notices of Assessment, Driver’s License, etc)

 - All passports in your possession

-- Original pickup notice mailed to you by CIC
+- Original pickup notice mailed to you by IRCC